-The speech should be written using a suitable salutation/greeting.

-- The tone and register should be appropriate for the audience.

-- The speech must include the following:

-- An introduction that captures the listener's attention
+- The speech should be written using a suitable salutation/greeting. - The tone and register should be appropriate for the audience. - The speech must include the following: - o An introduction that captures the listener's attention. - Well-developed points. - A suitable conclusion. - The speech must thank the donor of the money for sports equipment.

-- Well-developed points

-- A suitable conclusion.

-- The speech may also include among others:

-- Tips on how learners might live a healthy lifestyle